Moesif/moesif-rack/README.md

 end
 ```

-#### Order of Middleware Matters
+#### Order of Middleware

 Since Moesif Rack is a logging middleware, the ordering of middleware matters.

-The best place for "MoesifRack::MoesifMidleware" is near the top (so it captures the data closest to the wire), but after
+The best place for `MoesifRack::MoesifMidleware` is near the top so it captures the data closest to the wire.
-any body parsers or authentication  middleware.
+But remember to put it after any body parsers or authentication  middleware.

-Typically, right above the default logger of Rails apps, "Rails::Rack::Logger" is a good spot.
+Typically, right above the default logger of Rails app `Rails::Rack::Logger` is a good spot.
-Or if you want to be as close as wire as possible, put it before "ActionDispatch::Static"
+If you want to be as close as wire as possible, put it before `ActionDispatch::Static`.

-To insert the Moesif middleware before "Rails::Rack::Logger", you can use the `insert_before` method instead of
+To insert the Moesif middleware before `Rails::Rack::Logger`, you can use the `insert_before` method instead of
-`use`
+`use`:

 ```ruby
   class Application < Rails::Application